-Geza took the title and the second surname from Oskar Keglevich, the count of Buzin, who maintained a relationship with his mother.
+Geza took his title and the second surname from Oskar Keglevich, the count of Buzin.
+This guy had a relationship with his mother, but had no relations to her son.
 Mattachich’s real father was a common man, and his mother Anna a illegitimate daughter of a priest.

-Count Oskar Keglevich had a long time affair with the mother of Geza and when his father kicked him out of the schloss Lobor because of this affair, he simply moved in with his mistress and her family.
+Count Oskar Keglevich had a long time affair with the mother of Geza.
+When his father kicked him out of the schloss Lobor because of this affair, he simply moved in with his mistress and her family.

-15 Years later, when his father died he enherited Lobor castle and he went to live there, together with his beloved.
-Geza went with his mother, his father remained behind and agreed to a divorce only after some time (and after a generous fee of the Earl).
+15 Years later, when his father died, the Count inherit Lobor castle and he went to live there, together with his beloved.
+Geza went with his mother,.
+His father remained behind and agreed to a divorce only after some time (and after a generous fee of the Earl).
 The count could finally marry Anna and adopted her son.
 Long before that happened Geza used the surname and the title of count.

 Lobor Castle is now a home for the mentally ill.

 This young ´count´, at least 10 years younger than Princess Louise, who was 37 when they met, tried to impress her with his horsemanship.
 He made sure that he often ran into her and they became lovers.
 Mattatich was very happy with this conquest, far above his booth.
-As a man of honor he remained loyal to the Princess until his death (although not always faithfull...).
+As a man of honour he remained loyal to the Princess until his death (although not always faithful...).
 The couple made no secret of the affair, and eventually Louise is summoned by emperor Franz Joseph.
-As a result the count and the princess elope to Nice, France.
-On the orders of emperor Franz Joseph Prince Philipp challenged Geza to a duel, but Phillip lost and had to go back home humiliated.
+As a result, the count and the princess eloped to Nice, France.
+On the orders of emperor Franz Joseph Prince Philipp challenged Geza to a duel.
+Phillip lost and had to go back home humiliated.
 Geza went back to Louise in Nice.

-Initially, Prince Philip does this to try to prevent an even bigger scandal, but eventually he has a message put in the newspaper to report that he no longer takes responsibility for the debts of his wife.
-Also King Leopold does not supports his daughter.
+Initially, Prince Philip does this to try to prevent an even bigger scandal.
+Eventually he has a message put in the newspaper to report that he no longer takes responsibility for the debts of his wife.
+King Leopold does not supports his daughter either.
 He even deletes her from his will. (at his death, most of his wealth goes to his mistress Caroline Lacroix and to the Belgian State, leaving his three his daughters with almost nothing!)

 Here are some pictures of Princess Louise with her children.
 When she eloped to Nice, she took her daughter Dorothea, Duchess of Schleswig-Holstein, with her.
 When the problems at the Villa Paradise piled up, Dorothea is forced to go live with her fiancé, Ernst Gunther, Duke of Schleswig-Holstein.

-At some point Louise is forced to sell her belongings to satisfy the creditors.
-If it gets too bad they flee to the castle of Lobor in Croatie to stay with Geza’s mother and stepfather for a while.
+At some point, Louise is forced to sell her belongings to please the creditors.
+When it got too bad Louise and Geza flee to the castle of Lobor in Croatie to stay with Geza’s mother and stepfather for a while.
 They are not very welcome there.
-It is there that the Austrian authorities pick them up in 1989 (Croatia was a part of the Austria-Hungarian empire at that time).
+It is there that the Austrian authorities pick them up in 1989 (Croatia was a part of the Austria-Hungarian Empire at that time).
 The count is put in prison for fraud, and Louise is forced into a lunatic asylum.
 She stayed there until 1904.

 The story gets even steeper.
 Geza has a ' fan ', a married woman, mother of a son of 7, by the name of Maria Stoger.
 She leaves her husband and child to try to get in contact with count Geza.
 She manages this by getting a job in the prison were Geza is held.
 She gets into contact with him and they even become lovers in prison.

-Meanwhile the public opinion has changed and questions are being asked about the trial of Geza.
-To avoid any further scandalls the governement desides to release Geza.
+Meanwhile, the public opinion has changed and questions are being asked about the trial of Geza.
+To avoid any further scandals the government decides to release Geza.
 He and Maria, who by then has given birth to Geza’s bastard son, live together in Vienna.
 In this period Geza writes his memoirs.